Kong/docs.konghq.com/app/_hub/kong-inc/response-transformer-advanced/index.md

   config:
     - name: remove.headers
       required: false
-      value_in_examples: "x-toremove, x-another-one:application/json, x-list-of-values:v1,v2,v3, Set-Cookie:/JSESSIONID=.*/, x-another-regex://status/$/, x-one-more-regex:/^/begin//"
+      value_in_examples: "x-toremove, x-another-one:application/json, x-list-of-values:v1,v2,v3 Set-Cookie:/JSESSIONID=.*/, x-another-regex://status/$/, x-one-more-regex:/^/begin//"
-      description: List of <header_name>[:<header_value>].
-If only <header_name> is given, unset the header field with the given <header_name>.
-If <header_name>:<header_value> is given, remove a specific <header_value>.
-If <header_value> starts and ends with a '/' (slash character), then it is considered to be a regular expression.
+      description: List of header_name[:header_value].
+If only header_name is given, unset the header field with the given header_name.
+If header_name:header_value is given, remove a specific header_value.
+If header_value starts and ends with a '/' (slash character), then it is considered to be a regular expression.
 Note that as per https://httpwg.org/specs/rfc7230.html#field.order multiple header values with the same header name are allowed if the entire field value for that header field is defined as a comma-separated list or the header field is a Set-Cookie header field.
     - name: remove.json
       required: false
       value_in_examples: "json-key-toremove, another-json-key"